-- 5.1.2.1 Alstom, a pioneer in the ultra-supercritical technology in the world, is setting up a joint venture in India with Bharat Forge for BTG equipment.
-Additionally, the L&T-MHI joint venture is ready to supply ultra-supercritical boilers and generators rated up to 1,000 MW.
-BHEL, IGCAR, NTPC are in the process of developing this technology in order for it to use Indian coal. - 5.1.2.2 R&D on the Adv-USC cycle, with steam parameters of 300 kg/cm2 / ≥700°C, is in progress in the US, Europe and Japan.
-With such steam parameters, the efficiency of the power plant is expected to be in the range of 45-47% gross on Higher Heating Value (HHV) basis with Indian coal under Indian ambient conditions. - 5.1.2.3 Under the National Mission for Development of Clean Coal (Carbon) Technologies, R&D Project for "Development of Advanced Ultra Supercritical (Adv-USC) Technology for Thermal Power Plants" is proposed to be taken up on Mission Mode, under the aegis of the

-Principal Scientific Adviser to the Government of India.
-This will be followed by the establishment of an 800 MW Adv-USC Demonstration Power Plant.
+- 5.1.2.1 Alstom, a pioneer in the ultrasupercritical technology in the world, is setting up a joint venture in India with Bharat Forge for BTG equipment.
+Additionally, the L&T-MHI joint venture is ready to supply ultrasupercritical boilers and generators rated up to 1,000 MW.
+BHEL, IGCAR, NTPC are in the process of developing this technology in order for it to use Indian coal. - 5.1.2.2 R&D on the Adv-USC cycle, with steam parameters of 300 kg/cm2 /≥700°C, is in progress in the US, Europe and Japan.
+With such steam parameters, the efficiency of the power plant is expected to be in the range of 45-47% gross on Higher Heating Value (HHV) basis with Indian coal under Indian ambient conditions. - 5.1.2.3 Under the National Mission for Development of Clean Coal (Carbon) Technologies, R&D Project for "Development of Advanced Ultra Supercritical (Adv-USC) Technology for Thermal Power Plants" is proposed to be taken up on Mission Mode, as a consortium project involving all concerned stakeholders.
+This will be followed by the establishment of 800 MW Adv-USC Demonstration Power Plant.

-- 5.1.2.4 The project should be carried out by BHEL, Indira Gandhi Centre for Atomic Research (IGCAR) and NTPC, with funding from DHI.
-Indian and international institutions should be involved in this research to ensure that the technology, once developed, is accepted by all utilities and IPPs. - 5.1.2.5 Development of advanced ultra-supercritical technology should be complete by 2015.
-The demonstration plant could be ready in 7 years' time. - 5.1.2.6 An investment of ₹1,250 crores has been proposed for this project.
+- 5.1.2.4 The project proposed by BHEL, Indira Gandhi Centre for Atomic Research (IGCAR) and NTPC, with funding from DHI, should be implemented early.
+It should be ensured that the technology, once developed, is accepted by all utilities and IPPs. - 5.1.2.5 Development of advanced ultrasupercritical technology should be complete by 2015.
+The demonstration plant could be ready in 7 years' time. - 5.1.2.6 An investment of ₹ 1,250 crore has been proposed for this project.